jbellsey/redux-model-utils/README.md

       // two additional public actions (wait and stopWaiting) that are installed because
       // we set the "waitable" option on the export statement below. actions = {
-          // querying the device location is async. the action itself takes no parameters.
+          // querying the device location is async. we have a tool for that.
+          // also, the action itself takes no parameters.
           getLocation: reduxUtils.makeAsyncAction(() => {

               // create some callbacks for the geolocation API let err = () => {
                       privateActions.setLocation({});

-                      actions.stopWaiting();
+                      // this (synchronous) action is magically installed because
+                      // we flagged the model as "waitable" actions.stopWaiting();
                   },
                   success = position => {